Early-Risers, Hardworking and Charming Personalities!

 Blue Mason (Osmia lignaria) or Orchard bees who have previously been all-but-ignored by the general public have recently enjoyed a newfound popularity.
 And why shouldn’t they?
-The non-aggressive little pollinators are not only top-notch pollinators, but they’re also some of the friendliest bees anywhere.
+The non-aggressive little pollinators are not only top-notch pollinators, but they’re also early-risers, hardworking and some of the friendliest bees anywhere.
 Mason bees are docile by nature and the females are the only gender that has a stinger — and she isn’t very interested in using it.

 Part of their relaxed demeanor may be due to the fact that they don’t make honey.
 In fact, they’re quite solitary and don’t even live in hives.
 With no hive dripping with the sweet stuff, there’s not a whole lot to protect.
 As an educator, I feel very comfortable letting kids get up-close-and-personal with these attractive little fellows.
 Kids enjoy watching insects as they go about their insect lives and bees can be especially fascinating.